Learning Visual Representations via Language-Guided Sampling: Method

-One concern might be that nearest neighbor search on a large dataset will be prohibitive.
-However, we find that this is not the case thanks to modern similarity search libraries~\cite{johnson2019faiss}.
-In practice, we find that this nearest neighbor sampling can be done very quickly.
+Finally, we sample the nearest neighbors for all captions in the language embedding space.
+We leverage modern similarity search libraries~\cite{johnson2019faiss} to perform the nearest neighbor search quickly, despite the large dataset size.
 For example, nearest neighbor sampling runs in under 3 hours for RedCaps (12 million instances) on 4 GPUs, with 43 minutes spent on feature extraction and 117 minutes on nearest neighbor search.
-Furthermore, we find that we can reduce the complexity of the sampling by only searching within subsets of the data as shown in~\cref{tab:redcaps_shards}.
+Furthermore, we find that we could further reduce the complexity of the sampling by only searching within subsets of the data as shown in~\Cref{app:redcaps_shards}.